The Math of Block Creation

 so we see that even with an entire block delay as a margin of error, the probability we fall within the margin remains below half!
 That's a testimony to how noisy block production is.

-Note that we are allowed to put and with the understanding that .
+Note that we are allowing with the understanding that .

 We derived the Poisson formula from first principles by assuming that the process is memoryless.
 The assumption that each interval is independent of the others is what allows us to reduce the Poisson process into a limit of binomial distributions.
 Can we similarly derive the exponential distribution formula from first principles?
 Yes, we can.
 The idea is that the amount of time we have to wait does not depend on how long we've been waiting already.
 Expressing this requires conditional probabilities, a topic we haven't touched.
 But the idea is that the probability we wait block delays is exactly the probability that we wait a total of block delays given that we already waited block delays.
 In conditional probability notation, the exponential distribution must satisfy the equation